The ProcessResultObject (PRO) stores the generic results of a process (check, scan, compare, verify, etc), and contains the fields outlined below.

 Confidence in the result on a scale of 0 (no match) to 100 (strong/identical match).
 Whole integers only.

 - < 40 if the results are highly ambiguous and probably not a match.
-Default to 0 rather than 40 if at all in doubt.
+Defaults to 0 rather than 40 if at all in doubt.

-- 70-90 for results where there might be a small amount of uncertainty, but we’re pretty confident they’re for the right person/document.
+- 70-90 for results where there might be a small amount of uncertainty.

 - 90+ for high levels of confidence.